ErichDonGubler/vet-wgpu/README.md

 Start with an empty directory, which will hold the data fetched from GitHub and various other intermediate results:

-    $ mkdir vet-wgpu
+    $ mkdir vet-myproj

 We'll call the full path to this directory `$work`.
 These scripts assume that `$work` is the current directory when they are invoked.

-    $ cd vet-wgpu
+    $ cd vet-myproj

-Eventually, we will have a tree like this:
+When the whole process is complete, we will have a tree like this:

-    vet-wgpu
+    vet-myproj
     ├── config.sh
     ├── trusted.json
     ├── commit-list